- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Measles cases have increased in 2014, with cases diagnosed in Australia in returning travellers.
+Measles: Cases of measles have increased in PNG in 2014.
+Cases have been diagnosed in travellers returning to Australia.
 The WHO reports measles clusters in Central (Port Moresby), East New Britain and Western Highlands provinces.
 Two doses of a measles containing vaccine (administered at least 4 weeks apart) is recommended prior to travel.
 Travellers with symptoms of measles should seek medical attention.
 As measles is highly infectious, you should call ahead before attending a health care facility.

 Food-borne, water-borne and other infectious diseases (including typhoid and hepatitis) are common.
 Tuberculosis, including drug resistant strains, is prevalent.
 People with medical conditions that affect their immune system may be at a greater risk of tuberculosis.
 Travellers should discuss their travel plans with their health care practitioner.
 We encourage you to consider having vaccinations before travelling.
 Local water supplies can be interrupted or polluted.
 You should take precautions to ensure you have access to safe water.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Swimmers should also be aware that water-borne parasites pose a risk in many of PNG's rivers.
 Seek medical advice if you have a fever or are suffering from diarrhoea.